sandrajohn2/Google_Data_Analytics_Case_Study/README.md

 ```

 ### Sleep Efficiency
-Users have an average of 419.2 minutes asleep, which converts to 6.9 hours, and 458.5 minutes in bed, which is 7.6 hours.
-According to [Harvard Health](https://www.health.harvard.edu/blog/how-much-sleep-do-you-actually-need-202310302986) adults need at least 7 hours of sleep per night, meaning these participants are pretty well rested!
+Users have an average of 419.2 minutes asleep, which converts to 6.9 hours, and 458.5 minutes in bed (7.6 hours).
+According to [Harvard Health](https://www.health.harvard.edu/blog/how-much-sleep-do-you-actually-need-202310302986) adults need at least 7 hours of sleep per night, indicating that these participants are pretty well rested!
 ```
 TotalMinutesAsleep TotalTimeInBed
 Min.   : 58.0      Min.   : 61.0